Sajószentpéter: History

 The town was mentioned first in 1281 as Szentpéter (St. Peter).
 It got the first part of its name later, from the river Sajó.
 The town was owned by the king, it belonged first to the Castle of Diósgyőr, then to the Dédes estate.
 During the Hussite fights the town was destroyed.
 It was built again after 1466 but got its town status back only in 1989.

 In the 17th–18th century the town was owned by several important noble families, among them the Rákóczi and the Losonczy families.

-In the 19th century the formerly agricultural village became an industrial one, coal mines were opened and a glass factory was built.
-Being halfway between two of the largest industrial cities of the area, Sajószentpéter couldn't avoid being more and more industrialized during the Socialist era, but, like in other cities and towns of Northern Hungary, the industry faced a crisis after the Socialist regime fall, and unemployment became one of the largest problems.
+In the 19th century, the formerly agricultural village transformed into an industrial one with the opening of coal mines and the construction of a glass factory.
+Located midway between two of the area's largest industrial cities, Sajószentpéter could not avoid increasing industrialization during the Socialist era.
+However, like in other cities and towns in Northern Hungary, the industry faced a crisis following the fall of the Socialist regime, and unemployment became one of the most significant problems.